Milton, Kentucky

 Milton is a home rule-class city along the south bank of the Ohio River in Trimble County, Kentucky, United States.
-The population was 597 at the time of the 2020 Census, making it the largest city in Trimble County.
+The population was 597 at the time of the 2020 census, making it the largest city in Trimble County.
 The Milton-Madison Bridge connects it to Madison, Indiana, and is the only road link between the two states for 40 mi in either direction.

 It was part of the setting for the 1958 film Some Came Running starring Frank Sinatra, Dean Martin, and Shirley MacLaine.

 History

 Milton was settled in 1785 and founded in 1789, at which time it was still part of Virginia.
 A ferry with Madison, Indiana, on the opposite side of the Ohio began service in 1804.
 A bridge connecting them was constructed in 1929.

 One of Milton's earliest newspapers, the Milton Free Press, was established in 1879 by Lewis P. Sarlls.

 The city has endured many floods and most of its riverside downtown has been repeatedly destroyed, leaving little historic architecture.
 Some exceptions are Ginn's Furniture Store, Rowlett's Grocery, and County General Store, all of which are located on Main Street.

-Milton was hit by a tornado on March 2, 2012.
+Areas just south of Milton were hit by an intense EF3 tornado on March 2, 2012.
 The Milton Fire and Rescue firehouse #2 was destroyed.

+Milton was hit by an EF2 tornado on March 14, 2024, causing considerable damage to downtown Milton and a countywide power outage that lasted 28 hours.